bshlgrs/neato-physics-notepad/readme.md

 There are a lot of physics problems that this software is totally useless for.
 But it's very useful for a large class of problems.

+## History

+I had the idea for this software in 2013, but I wasn't a good enough programmer to make it very well.
+Craig Savage of the ANU Physics department supervised me as I did some education research on my prototype.
+You can see my first attempt on YouTube [here](https://www.youtube.com/watch?v=16eiGLrX248) (featuring an Australian accent much stronger than the one I have after living in the US for a few years).
+Matt Alger then [rewrote some of it in Coffeescript](https://github.com/MatthewJA/Graphical-Equation-Manipulator).

+This time, I wrote it using ScalaJS for the business logic and React for the UI.

 ## Usage notes

 You should try to pick up the usage by looking at the GIF above.
 A few things to note: